Khayrisill/hacs_waste_collection_static_source_chambly_QC/README.md

 Copy the collectes_ouest.yaml and/or collectes_est.yaml depending on your location in the city, to your collectes folder.

-If you didn't configure a collectes file before, follow these steps:
+If you didn't configure a collectes folder before, follow these steps:

 1. Add these lines in your configuration.yaml :